Clicker Training for Birds

 Any training is a step in a positive direction in that your bird receives socialization, intellectual stimulation, and it is learning new replacement behaviors for problem behaviors.

-Fun tricks include basketball, putting coins in a bank, waving, making sounds or words, puzzles, and more.
+Fun tricks include putting a ball in a birdie basketball hoop, putting coins in a bank, waving, making sounds or words, solving puzzles, and more.

 Essential bird manners include: